shaylee-boudreaux/Python_Portfolio/README.md

 ### Creating Functions Part 1 (Functions)

-In this analysis, we create various functions.
+In this analysis, we create and use various various functions.
+Multiple videos were combined in these sections.

 ```python
 fahrenheit_val = 99